jpc6988/random-notes/denseness.md

 Clearly, $(a_n)$ is strictly increasing, bounded from below (by $a_1$), and bounded from above (by $y$), so it has to converge to some number $\ell\in[a_1,y]$.
 I just realized that since it's a limit, there's no guarantee that $\ell\in S$!

-Basically, this is almost like computing a division by hand: if I do $5/3$, I'd first get $1$ which is the largset number such that %1\cdot 3<5$.
+This is almost feels like computing a division by hand: if I do $5\div 3$, I'd first get $1$ which is the largset number such that $1\cdot 3<5$.
 And then we keep doing the same thing to the remainder.
 I feel like this *could* work but still kind of challenging.

 <!--
 ## New Idea